 - On sale: Now

 - Which should you buy, 2017 or 2018?
 The well-equipped 2018 Nissan Murano is your best bet.
 All versions gain significant standard features that offset the price increases.

 Nissan is raising prices for its five-seat mid-size crossover, but all 2018 Muranos gain additional standard features that help justify the higher cost.

 Related: Research the 2018 Nissan Murano

-In addition to the new standard features, SV models gain blind spot warning with rear cross-traffic alert.
-A motion-activated power liftgate is now standard on the SL and Platinum, and the Platinum also gets a dual-pane moonroof.
+In addition to the new standard features present in the 2018 Nissan Murano, SV models gain blind spot warning with rear cross-traffic alert.
+A motion-activated power liftgate for the rear cargo space is now standard on the SL and Platinum, and the Platinum Murano also gets a dual-pane moonroof.

 Price increases for the 2018 Murano since a midyear adjustment on 2017.5 models range from $780 on the base S to $2,370 on the Platinum.
 A front-wheel-drive 2018 Murano S starts at $31,525 including a $975 destination charge, and an all-wheel-drive Platinum lists for $44,555 with destination.

 All Muranos come with a 3.5-liter V-6 engine, a continuously variable automatic transmission and either front- or all-wheel drive.

 The Murano scores points for distinctive exterior styling that sets it apart from the SUV herd, along with a modern interior and comfortable front seats and rear seats.
 It faces competition not only from other mid-size crossover SUVs but also less expensive compact models like the Honda CR-V, Toyota RAV4 and Nissan Rogue.